-- Diversification: - Illiquidity of properties:

-The underlying properties in a property fund are often illiquid.
-Property may have to be sold to make distributions if market conditions change, or to meet redemptions if the fund is unlisted or delisted; the property fund may be unable to do this expediently where the need arises.

-- Valuation: Property valuation, which affects the offer price of units in a property fund, is subjective. - High Gearing: Property funds tend to be more highly geared than securities funds.
-This could be risk if interest rates rise sharply.
+- Diversification: Property funds tend to be less diversified than general securities funds. - Illiquidity of properties: The underlying properties in a property fund are often illiquid.
+Property may have to be sold to make distributions if market conditions change, or to meet redemptions if the fund is unlisted or delisted; the property fund may be unable to do this expediently where the need arises. - Valuation: Property valuation, which affects the offer price of units in a property fund, is subjective. - High Gearing: Property funds may be highly geared.
+This could be risky if interest rates rise sharply.